Dcress1156/termfetch/README.md

 # termfetch
-Minimal fetch script that will provide details on terminal stuff written only in Shell.
+Minimal fetch script focused on terminal info.

 Will require fetchutils (https://github.com/kiedtl/fetchutils).
 I included an install script that will also download the dependency for you, if you prefer.